ajlowndes/PiTXi/README.md

 2. Once it's there, open up a shell prompt and navigate to your folder.
 Run `./pitxi.sh -d` which will connect to the sftp server, collect a list of files and download them all to a new folder called "PPLCSVFiles".
 In future if you run this command it will only download new files.

-3. The list of files that have been downloaded is in a file called "missingfiles.txt".
+3. The list of files that have been downloaded is in a file called "newfiles.txt".
 That list defines what will be combined later.

 4. Run `./pitxi.sh -v`.
 This will spit out a list of descriptions that couldn't be found in lookupvalues.csv, if it exists.
 You can update this file, adding any new data by opening it (`open lookupvalues.csv`)